jybxie123/bert_finetune_sparsify/README.md

-# Readme of Bert Finetune Backward Sparsify
+# Bert Finetune Backward Sparsify
 *This is our source code of Bert finetune with backward sparsify in column form way.*
 ## Introduction
 Our code is for sparsifying the gradient of backpropagation.
 To achieve this goal and get a better performance than the former works, we find a new method of sparsify based in column selection and evaluation of feature of input.